Africa

 Day 4

-We then continue to Oaxaca which is known for its lovely colonial buildings, many of which are made from green volcanic stone.
-Oaxaca is also renowned for its indigenous people and its festivals, especially Easter Holy Week parades and the famous 'Day of the Dead' celebrations at Halloween.
-Lunch is for your own account today.
+You will be met at Oaxaca Airport and transferred to your hotel in this central Mexican city.
+Known for its lovely colonial buildings, many of which are made from green volcanic stone, Oaxaca is also renowned for its indigenous people and its festivals, especially Easter Holy Week parades and the famous 'Day of the Dead' celebrations at Halloween.

 Day 5